 Aspiriant, LLC, located at 11100 Santa Monica Blvd., Suite 600, Los Angeles, CA 90025, serves as the investment adviser to the Funds.
-The Adviser is owned by its key employees and has 73 equity partners.
 The Adviser provides state-of-the-art, global investment solutions across every asset class, as well as unparalleled depth and sophistication in addressing the most complex aspects of wealth management.
-As of May 31, 2021, the Adviser had approximately \$12 billion in assets under management.
+As of May 31, 2022, the Adviser had approximately \$14 billion in assets under management.